Find Zen While You Stay on the Waitlist

 There is almost no way to know if you will get admitted off the waitlist.
 It certainly does happen, yet you have little information about the waitlist’s ranking, how many people are on the waitlist, or whether the school will reach the yield they are looking for with regular applicants.

-Therefore, remaining on the waitlist means requires comfort with ambiguity.
+Therefore, remaining on the waitlist requires comfort with ambiguity.
 Hopefully, you were admitted to another school and can decide whether to stay in limbo.

 Should I stay on the waitlist?

-The decision to stay on the waitlist depends on your interest in that MBA program.
-If it is your top choice, you may be willing to remain on the list until school begins, especially if you are willing to move quickly and give up a deposit on a school that has offered you firm admission.
+If it is your top choice, you may be willing to remain on the list until school begins, especially if you are willing to move quickly and give up a deposit on a school that has offered you admission.

-You may be able to improve your chances.
 The number one rule of waitlists is to follow directions.
 The school has provided instructions about how to handle the waitlist process.
 Follow these directions to avoid negatively impacting your standing with the admissions committee.

-If the school tells you that no additional materials are required, no supplemental materials are needed, and you should not submit any under any circumstances.
+If the school tells you that no additional materials are required, you should not submit any under any circumstances.
+Disregarding this instruction can negatively impact your standing with the admissions committee.

 If the MBA program does provide the option of submitting additional materials, apply a consistent application strategy to the task.
 The AdCom may welcome letters of recommendation, improved GMAT scores, or other essays/letters from you.